mistylackie/snail-habitat/README.md

 # Snail Habitat with photo capture
 Snail habitat with a Raspberry Pi computer + camera attached to it for capturing a history of photos.
 The photos post to AWS and display on a web page.
+Full source code is at [https://github.com/mistylackie/snail-habitat](https://github.com/mistylackie/snail-habitat)

 ![image](https://www.snailhabitat.com/images/snail-habitats-camera.jpg)

 This was project done in a classroom with 22 students.
 We broke the kids out into groups and created 5 snail habitats.
 It would be a great project to do school wide too, where you create 1 snail habitat per class.
 This would allow the entire school to get involved and monitor each others habitats.

-You can follow the project and live habitats at https://www.snailhabitat.com/.
+You can follow the project and live habitats at [https://www.snailhabitat.com/](https://www.snailhabitat.com/).
 I would love to see others habitats, so if you create one, please share it and I would be happy to publish it on snailhabitat.com

 ## Supplies Used
 Following is a list of supplies we used for the habitats